mokytis/lukespademan.com/content/posts/suckless-introduction.md

 Most command line tools / programs either have a man page or a help option.
 This means if you can confused about a command, e.g. A`patch`, you can run `man patch` or `patch --help` to get some useful information about how to use it.

-I am my no means an expert.
+I am by no means an expert.

 I am writing this blog post as an attempt to be helpful and benefit the community.
 If you have any suggestions, spot a mistake, have something to add, or think I have misunderstood anything: feel free to either email me or tweet or something like that.